 Follow this timeline to ensure that your users have enough warning that your app will be sunset, and that they have the opportunity to find alternate solutions.

-- Send an email to your users that explains that your app will be sunset, provides the sunset date, and suggests that users uninstall the app from their storefront.
+Send an email to your users that explains that your app will be sunset, provides the sunset date, and suggests that users uninstall the app from their storefront.
 If you're migrating users to a new Shopify app that you have developed, then include instructions on how to do so.
 Otherwise, instruct merchants to uninstall the app and find an alternative.

-- After you receive confirmation from Shopify that your app will be unpublished, cancel any RecurringApplicationCharges that your app makes through the Billing API (including active, frozen, pending, or accepted charges).
+After you receive confirmation from Shopify that your app will be unpublished, cancel any recurring application charges that your app makes through the REST Admin API (including active, frozen, pending, or accepted charges).

 - Send an email reminding users of the sunset date.
 If merchants contact you for alternate apps to use, then direct them to the Shopify App Store.

-- Contact Shopify Partner Support to confirm your app's removal.
+Contact Shopify Partner Support to confirm the next steps for your app's removal.

 Check the number and type of remaining installs you have on your app.
 Because removing an app can have serious implications for merchants who rely on its functionality, Partner Support might ask you to send an additional email and wait 15 days if there are a high number of active merchant installs.